stancheff/pykdump/Doc/developerdoc/crash.rst

 .. function:: sLong(i)

-   In C, the same bits sequnce can represent either *signed* or *unsigned* integer.
+   In C, the same bits sequence can represent either *signed* or *unsigned* integer.
 In Python, there is no native *unsigned* integer.
 This subroutine lets you convert a Python integer to *signed* assuming that integer size is that for *long* type of